How to Defrost Prawns Safely

 - Place the bag in a bowl of water for 15-20 minutes till they defrost completely

-This is a great method to defrost prawns that’s recommended by ITC Master Chef, a brand of frozen prawns that we regularly use, and works essentially the same way as Method #1.
+ITC Master Chef, a brand of frozen prawns that we regularly use, recommends this method.
+It essentially works the same way as Method #1.
 The holes in the polybag allow water to get in touch with the prawns without having to completely submerge them in water.

 - Take the frozen prawns out of the pack and place them in a colander or large sieve

-- Place the colander under running water for a few minutes while moving the prawns around so that the water runs over them evenly till they are defrosted completely
+- Place the colander under running water for a few minutes while moving the prawns around in a way the water runs over them evenly until completely defrosted.

 - Transfer frozen prawns to an airtight container